Secret Avengers: Volume 1

 The Secret Avengers later have to deal with the fact that someone resembling Nick Fury is shown to be working for the Shadow Council.
-The real Fury confirms that what they are seeing is a self aware Life Model Decoy modified by Jake Fury.
+The real Fury confirms that what they are seeing is a self-aware Life Model Decoy modified by Jake Fury.
 S.H.I.E.L.D. was going to destroy the LMD, but he was rescued by the Shadow Council and given the name Max.
-Some other operatives in the "Shadow Council" are an immortal named Aloysius Thorndrake and former Golden Age hero John Steele.
+Some other operatives in the Shadow Council are an immortal named Aloysius Thorndrake and former Golden Age hero John Steele.

 Shang-Chi offers himself as bait in order to capture his immortal father, Zheng Zu, who needs the blood of a relative to stay alive.
 Ant-Man accidentally foils that plan, but later the team falls into a trap where Carter is kidnapped.
-Shang-chi volunteers to exchange himself for her, but during the exchange Moon Knight disguises himself as a Shadow Council guard.
+Shang-Chi volunteers to exchange himself for her, but during the exchange Moon Knight disguises himself as a Shadow Council guard.
 He is able to lead the team to stop the sacrificial ceremony.
-John Steele is apprehended and Captain America is able to delve into his memories and figures out that because of his actions during a WW2 mission, John Steele ended up getting kidnapped and brain washed by the Shadow Council.
+John Steele is apprehended and Captain America is able to delve into his memories and figures out that because of his actions during a WW2 mission, Steele ended up getting kidnapped and brain washed by the Shadow Council.

-During the Fear Itself Crossover, the Secret Avengers are summoned to defend Washington DC.
-Beast meets with an old congressman friend, who turns out to be an Omega-level mutant, who can animate statues, then has Abraham Lincoln from the Lincoln Memorial and dinosaurs from the National Museum of Natural History fight off Nazis.
-In issue 14 we get Valkyrie's origin story, about how she defended her love during a battle and Odin made her an immortal.
-She then leads a groups of soldiers in battle.
+During the "Fear Itself" crossover, the Secret Avengers are summoned to defend Washington DC.
+Beast meets with an old congressman friend, who turns out to be an mutant with the ability to animate statues.
+In issue 14, Valkyrie's origin story is revealed.